 Shopping in Tsim Sha Tsui

-What else girls loves to do while traveling?
+What else girls love to do while traveling?
 Shopping, of course!
-With our newfound friends, we walked around TST after a heavy lunch in Delicious Kitchen.
+With our new found friends, we walked around TST after a heavy lunch in Delicious Kitchen.

 Despite knowing from the forecast and pictures online that it’s a foggy view at The Peak, we still went ahead to go see the Peak Tram.
 There was a massive queue which discouraged us even more so we went back to strolling around TST.
 We also got to experience the Star Ferry on the way to The Peak.